In this public lecture at Uppsala University, Edward Frenkel talks about the role of mathematics as an interface between Reality and Myth

 Conversation with Federico Faggin, the legendary inventor of the first Intel microchip, about the fallacy of artificial general intelligence.

-Edward Frenkel’s talk at the Speyer Legacy School for talented youth in New York.
+From 2014: Edward Frenkel’s talk at the Speyer Legacy School in New York, introduced by Eric Weinstein.

 Edward Frenkel shares the stage at the LA Public Library with Chris Carter, creator of “The X-Files,” to talk about math, spirituality and magic.